Fact checkedFact Checked

 Optimum Nutrition Performance Whey Isolate Protein Powder

-Optimum Nutrition’s Performance Whey Isolate Protein Powder provides 30 grams of protein per serving sourced from 100% whey protein powder and contains minuscule amounts of carbohydrate and fat.
+Optimum Nutrition’s Performance Whey Isolate Protein Powder provides 30 grams of protein per serving sourced from 100% whey protein powder and contains minuscule amounts of carbohydrates and fat.

 • 30 grams of protein per serving